The physiotherapist’s overall management of your problem involves:

 What Will it Cost?

-Medicare Subsidies for Physiotherapy
+Medicare Subsidies for Physiotherapy and Exercise Physiology

 If eligible, you and your doctor will develop a care plan.
 You will then be able to access up to five Medicare funded allied health services in a calendar year.
 Your physio will communicate with you and your doctor about your progress and at the end of your treatment there is an opportunity for your GP to review the care plan and discuss your future healthcare needs.
+Additional Medicare funded visits are available for clients with Type II Diabetes.